St. Stephen's Cathedral, Vienna: Pummerin

 Pummerin is in fact a replacement of an original bell, Josephinische Glocke, named after St. Joseph, colloquially known as "Old Pummerin".
-Created in 1705 under the auspices of founder Johann Achamer, the old bell hung in the south tower and was slightly more massive than the current bell.
+Created in 1705 under the auspices of founder Johann Achamer, the old bell hung in the south tower and was slightly larger than the current bell, weighing a few extra tons and having a lower pitch.
 It was composed partially of material from nearly 300 cannons seized during an unsuccessful Ottoman uprising on the city in the late 1600s.
-A unique feature for the bell was a pair of thick oak slats forming a cradle on which it sat.
-When it was time to sound the bell, the cradle would be lowered via jackscrews, and eight men would pull the hefty clapper back and forth on ropes.
-This method of ringing was recommended by architect Friedrich von Schmidt, who was concerned that the tower's structure was too fragile to withstand the forces induced by swinging the bell itself.
+A unique feature for the bell was a pair of thick oak slats forming a cradle on which the bell sat on.
+When it was time to ring the bell, the cradle would be lowered via jackscrews, and eight men would pull the hefty clapper back and forth on ropes.
+This method of ringing was recommended by architect Friedrich von Schmidt, who was concerned that the tower's structure was too fragile to withstand the forces induced by swinging the bell itself, however, an ORF clip from the 1930s showed the bell swinging back and forth.
 The bell was resting on the cradle as the fire of 1945 overtook the belfry.
-The burning cradle ultimately gave out, and the bell crashed on the floor below.
+The burning cradle ultimately gave out, and the bell crashed through multiple floors, and shattered once it hit the bottom.
 The shattered pieces were salvaged and mixed in with the metal that was used to cast today's Pummerin that was put into service in 1957.